Rebuttal To Jochen Katz's Article "Sexy Fruits?"

 You are to bring into the ark two of all living creatures, male and female, to keep them alive with you.

-Doesn't the above passage clearly state that ALL living creatures (i.e. animals) are either male or female?
-Wouldn't Jochen's arguments equally work against him, especially when there are atheists applying these arguments against his Bible (e.g. go here and see point #3 under heading #11)
+Doesn't the above passage clearly state that ALL living creatures (i.e., animals) are male or female?
+Wouldn't Jochen's arguments equally work against him, especially when atheists are applying these arguments against his Bible (e.g., go here and see point #3 under heading #11)

-We hope Jochen would stop this habit of splitting hairs and would try being consistent.
+We hope Jochen will stop this habit of splitting hairs and will try to be consistent.

 Return to Refuting Jochen Katz